-This simple structure will produce single-post permalinks that include only the post name:
+This simple structure will produce single-post permalinks that include only the post name, for example:

 Without the additional date information, this structure is definitely shorter and cleaner, but there may be performance issues involved with using the “name-only” permalink format.
-Perhaps a good trade-off is to include either the post ID or the year:
+Perhaps a good trade-off is to include either the post ID or the year, something like: